 Yes.
-The festival grounds, along with the Copernicus Center are Accessible.
-Handicap restroom stalls are located in the Annex & the Lobby.
+The festival grounds, along with the Copernicus Center are accessible.
+Handicap restroom stalls are located in the Annex and the Lobby.
 The Shuttle Bus from the Irish Center parking is a kneeling bus.

 Can I use public transportation?

 Yes, and we highly recommend it.
 We are a short walk from Jefferson Park Terminal on the Blue Line.
 The Lawrence Ave bus stops in front of the Copernicus Center.
-Links to ALL public transportation options are HERE & at the footer of this page. ▼▼▼ PLUS, a new PACE route has been added on Milwaukee Ave. ☺
+Links to ALL public transportation options can be found here or at the footer of this page below.
+Please note a new PACE route has been added on Milwaukee Ave.

-Yes – Kids 12 & under are FREE.
-Please note: The vendors/owners of the Arcade & Bounce Houses charge a fee.
+Yes.
+Kids 12 years and under are free.
+Please note that the vendors/owners of the Arcade & Bounce Houses charge a fee.

-All blue links on our SCHEDULE PAGE will take you to a dedicated page about the Band or Performance.
+Please see our Schedule Page for more information on the bands.
+Links on our Schedule Page will take you to a dedicated page about the each Band or Performance.
 A video & additional linkage is on each page.

 Yes, you may.
 Chairs are available in front of each stage, however, large crowds make availability challenging.

-Bands & additional activities continue in the THEATER, LOBBY & ANNEX.
-Watch out Facebook for updates.
+Bands & additional activities continue in the Theater, Lobby, and Annex.
+Please follow us on Facebook for updates.

-Should changes in the schedule occur, we will post them on our FACEBOOK PAGE.
+We all know that “life” and “weather” happen.
+Should changes in the schedule occur, we will post them on our Facebook Page.

-n addition to water & soft drinks available at the beer tents, a FULL BAR is located in the Lobby of the Copernicus Center.
+n addition to water & soft drinks available at the beer tents, a Full Bar is located in the Lobby of the Copernicus Center.
 Also, a bar with various liquors is located across from the Beer Garden opposite the World Music Stage.
 See Map

 Yes, we have hotel discount agreements with area hotels.
-Please see THIS LINK.
+For more information, please click here.

-Vendor space is available on a 1st-come-1st-serve basis every year.
-Full information can be found at THIS LINK.
+Vendor space is available on a first-come, first-serve basis every year.
+Full information can be found here.

 We begin collecting applications from Bands & Performers as soon as bookings are completed each year in May.
-To apply, please complete the information at THIS LINK FOR BANDS .…. or …..
-THIS LINK FOR PERFORMERS.
+Click here to apply as a band or click here to apply as a performer.